open-amt-cloud-toolkit/docs/docs/Tutorials/Scaling/Kubernetes/deployingk8s-eks.md

     ??? warning "Troubleshoot - `Issued to` field showing NaN or blank"

-        **If you're certificate is incorrect, we must take a few steps to correct it before continuing.** Otherwise, the AMT device will not be able to connect to the MPS server.
+        **If your certificate is incorrect, the AMT device will not connect to the MPS server.
+See Figure 1.**

+        Follow the steps below to correct the problem.

         !!! example "Example - Incorrect MPS Certificate"
             <figure class="figure-image">